Towards a Robust Deep Neural Network in Texts: A Survey: Abstract

 \section{Abstract}

-Deep neural networks (DNNs) have achieved remarkable success in various tasks (\textit{e.g.}, image classification, speech recognition, and natural language processing).
-However, researches have shown that DNN models are vulnerable to adversarial examples, which cause incorrect predictions by adding imperceptible perturbations into normal inputs.
-Studies on adversarial examples in image domain have been well investigated, but in texts the research is not enough, let alone a comprehensive survey in this field.
-In this paper, we aim at presenting a comprehensive understanding of adversarial attacks and corresponding mitigation strategies in texts.
-Specifically, we first give a taxonomy of adversarial attacks and defenses in texts from the perspective of different natural language processing (NLP) tasks, and then introduce how to build a robust DNN model via testing and verification.
-Finally, we discuss the existing challenges of adversarial attacks and defenses in texts and present the future research directions in this emerging field.
+Deep neural networks (DNNs) have achieved remarkable success in various tasks (\eg{}, image classification, speech recognition, and natural language processing (NLP)).
+However, researchers have demonstrated that DNN-based models are vulnerable to adversarial examples, which cause erroneous predictions by adding imperceptible perturbations into legitimate inputs.
+Recently, studies have revealed adversarial examples in the text domain, which could effectively evade various DNN-based text analyzers and further bring the threats of the proliferation of disinformation.
+In this paper, we give a comprehensive survey on the existing studies of adversarial techniques for generating adversarial texts written by both English and Chinese characters and the corresponding defense methods.
+More importantly, we hope that our work could inspire future studies to develop more robust DNN-based text analyzers against known and unknown adversarial techniques.

+We classify the existing adversarial techniques for crafting adversarial texts based on the perturbation units, helping to better understand the generation of adversarial texts and build robust models for defense.
+In presenting the taxonomy of adversarial attacks and defenses in the text domain, we introduce the adversarial techniques from the perspective of different NLP tasks.
+Finally, we discuss the existing challenges of adversarial attacks and defenses in texts and present the future research directions in this emerging and challenging field.